 • Reviewers at the Quality Improvement Organization will take another careful look at all of the information related to your appeal.

-Step 3: Within 14 calendar days of receipt of your request for a second review, the Quality Improvement Organization reviewers will decide on your appeal and tell you their decision.
+Step 3: Within 14 calendar days of receipt of your request for a Level 2 appeal, the reviewers will decide on your appeal and tell you their decision.

 If the review organization says yes: